 Within the corporate and non-profit arenas, Stephanie assists clients with corporate reorganizations, venture fund transactions, drafting commercial contracts, negotiating and drafting operating agreements, shareholders agreements and other corporate governance documents, as well as other corporate matters.

-Stephanie was selected for inclusion in The Best Lawyers in America 2018 for Healthcare Law.
+Stephanie was selected for inclusion in The Best Lawyers in America 2018 and 2019 for Healthcare Law.

 Stephanie is an adjunct professor at the University of Pittsburgh School of Law, where she teaches courses in Business Planning and Healthcare Business Transactions.
 She is also a frequent lecturer for, among other organizations, the Pennsylvania Bar Institute and Healthcare Education Associates, speaking on such topics as Healthcare Mergers and Acquisitions, Shareholder Agreements, LLC Agreements, HIPAA matters, HITECH, Fiduciary Duty, Damages in Commercial Contracts and Negotiating Quality Provisions in Provider Agreements.